Awards

 ‘UQP really took me under their wing as part of the Award.
 I learned the basics of working with an editor and approaching structural edits and problems in my manuscript – stuff I still use day in and day out today in my writing life.’
 Karen Foxlee, Emerging Queensland Writer Award winner 2006

-Winners of the Emerging Queensland Writers Award
+Winners of the Glendower Award

 2020 If You're Happy by Fiona Robertson